penguinland/visual_diff/README.md

 based on how long the estimated chain of matches is: blue indicates a short chain (likely noise), up through red for a long one (definitely duplicated code).
 However, the algorithm for computing these colors can be very slow for large files, so it is disabled by default.
+If you want to use it with files over 50 megapixels, you will again need to use `--big_file`: it can take gigabytes of memory and minutes of time to color large images.

 ## Uses
 Finding code that has been copied and pasted or is otherwise similar enough to